mindolph/Mindolph/code/README.md

     cd mfx
     mvn install -Dmaven.test.skip=true
     ```
-  > If there is something wrong with the accessing Maven central repository, just use the `aliyun` profile:
+  > If there is something wrong with the accessing Maven central repository, use the `aliyun` profile:
   > `mvn install -Dmaven.test.skip=true -Paliyun`

 * Install FontawesomeFX